slds-lmu/dl4nlp/content/team/_index.md

 ## Contributors welcome

 __If you want to contribute to this effort, please consider joining the team and email us now:__
-- LMU: matthias@stat.uni-muenchen.de or weissweiler@cis.lmu.de
+- LMU: matthias@stat.uni-muenchen.de
-- Univerity of Vienna: andreas.stephan@univie.ac.at or erion.cano@univie.ac.at
+- Univerity of Vienna: andreas.stephan@univie.ac.at

 Our contributing guidelines may be found [here](https://github.com/slds-lmu/lecture_i2ml/blob/master/CONTRIBUTING.md).